888 Seventeenth St. N.W., Suite 700

 Ms. Pera advises foreign and domestic airlines, charter brokers, and tour operators on a wide range of aviation-related matters.
 She has extensive experience in public charter and single entity charter matters and has negotiated numerous contracts between airlines and tour operators.
 Ms. Pera represents clients before the Department of Transportation (DOT), the Federal Aviation Administration (FAA), the Transportation Security Administration, and the U.S. Customs and Border Protection (CBP).
 Her services include assisting airline clients with economic and operating authority, operating clearances (including landing rights and Federal inspection services), aviation safety and security, bilateral negotiations, and enforcement matters.
 She also has guided airline clients in obtaining international air carrier bonds and in implementing voluntary government programs (including CBP's air carrier initiative program and Customs-Trade Participation Against Terrorism (C-TPAT) program).
 Moreover, she has advised these clients on cargo transmission requirements and the Advance Passenger Information System (APIS) transmission requirements.
 She has successfully challenged CBP civil penalties and liquidated damages for alleged Customs violations as well as DOT and FAA penalties for alleged transportation violations.

 In the international trade area, Ms. Pera counsels clients on export controls (under the Export Administration Act), defense controls (under the International Traffic in Arms Regulations), and foreign assets control matters.
-She advises clients on the scope of permitted transactions (including exports and aircraft operations) and prepares and submits for her clients various types of license applications to engage in restricted transactions.
+She advises clients on the scope of permitted transactions (including exports and aircraft operations) and prepares various types of license applications to engage in restricted transactions.
 These applications seek Office of Foreign Assets Control (OFAC) licenses to engage in certain transactions, Bureau of Industry and Security (BIS) licenses to export and reexport controlled U.S. goods, and Office of Defense Trade Control Policy (DDTC) registration and licenses to export defense articles and services.
 Ms. Pera also develops compliance programs for clients.

 DOT Proposes Charter Broker Regulations - Lonnie A. Pera, 2013.